 Lat 7° 0' 0N 134° 13' 59E Peleliu Airfield is located in roughly the center of the southern portion of Peleliu Island.
-To the north are Ngesebus Island and Kongauru Island.
 To the southwest is Angaur Island.

-Built by the Japanese, the airfield had a pair of intersecting runways with taxiways and ravetments.
-Used until the Marine assault on the island.
+Built by the Japanese, the airfield had a pair of intersecting runways with taxiways and ravetments with a large concrete headquarters building.

 Japanese units based at Peleliu (partial list)